shells-above/ida-swarm/README.md

 - **Dual patching**: Synchronizes changes to both IDA database and actual binary file
 - **Real-time patch replication**: All patches instantly broadcast to all agents
 - **Conflict resolution**: When agents patch the same location differently, they must debate and reach consensus
-- **Attribution tracking**: Every patch is tagged with the agent that created it

 ### Code Injection System
 - **Temporary workspace allocation**: Agents develop code in temporary IDA segments